Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 I often get this question and want to be completely transparent on this front.

 I buy many, if not most, of the products I review with my own money.
-But yes, vendors are increasingly offering to ship me the hardware, and I sometimes send them requests.
+However, over the years, vendors have increasingly offered to ship the hardware to me, and I sometimes send them requests.

 In this case, while I appreciate the timeliness—I tend to get the product before the public—I make it clear that I’ll test them thoroughly and evaluate them impartially.